nablarch/nablarch-document/en/examples/index.rst

 Procedure to build the environment
 ----------------------------------
-The Example uses Apache Maven to build and run the application.
+Examples use Apache Maven to build and run the application.
 Refer to the following page to install Apache Maven on the PC and configure the necessary settings.

 :ref:`maven`